Stop mowing some of your lawn! Together we can all make a difference

 At the end of May, you can take part in the survey Every Flower Counts.
 It only takes a few minutes to do – get your children involved!
 And you don’t have to count the entire garden, either (although it would be interesting to compare the difference between a mown area of the lawn and one which you left unmown).

-You submit your results online, and then receive your own Personal Nectar Score.
-This shows how many bees your lawn can support.
+Submit your results online, and receive your own Personal Nectar Score - it shows how many bees your lawn can support.
 All the results give Plantlife an idea of the nectar the average UK lawn can produce.
+When you sign up to Every Flower Counts, you’ll get some simple wildflower identification help for 26 common lawn flowers.

 You’ve also got the chance to repeat the survey in late July and let Plantlife know what you find.
 This could be a great summer project for the whole family to get involved in.